cultureandempire/cultureandempire.github.io/cande.md

 In order for bandits to get real power in a society and [inflict wide scale harm to many](http://www.washingtonsblog.com/2012/07/why-dont-the-psychopaths-on-wall-street-and-in-d-c-show-remorse-for-their-destructive-actions-and-why-dont-we-stop-them.html), the social elements who would normally block this have to be too weak to act effectively.
 It's not random.
 Only specific kinds of people will really fight the bandits tooth and nail.
 And these people get their power and strength from certain conditions that are often externally defined.

 I'm going to propose one more pop-science political theory, which is the "4B hypothesis."
-This emerged from my research into African politics and economics for “Going Digital”, and is as far as I can see broadly applicable, a good tool for understanding broader political conflicts.
+This emerged from my research into African politics and economics for “Magic Machines”, and is as far as I can see broadly applicable, a good tool for understanding broader political conflicts.

 ### The 4B Hypothesis